STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Appendix

-\textbf{Model Architecture.} Our method builds on Arc2Face~\cite{paraperas2024arc2face}, which employs a fine-tuned UNet and an identity encoder derived from \texttt{stable-diffusion-v1-5}.
+Our model builds on Arc2Face~\cite{paraperas2024arc2face}, which employs a fine-tuned UNet and an identity encoder derived from \texttt{stable-diffusion-v1-5}.
 Our temporal transformer blocks introduce an additional 0.5B parameters on top of the original UNet’s 0.9B parameters.
-For audio and camera conditioning, we add separate key/value projection matrices to the UNet’s cross-attention layers, along with two lightweight two-layer MLPs for feature projection.
-For autoregressive training, we maintain a frozen copy of Arc2Face’s UNet as the reference UNet.
-As described in the paper, we also augment the main UNet with LoRA modules applied to the self-attention layers, using a rank of 64.
+For audio and camera conditioning, we add separate key/value projection matrices to the UNet’s cross-attention layers, along with two lightweight two-layer MLPs for feature projection, resulting in 0.2B additional parameters.
+For autoregressive training, we maintain a copy of Arc2Face’s UNet as the reference network, while we augment the main UNet with small LoRA modules applied to the self-attention layers, using a rank of 64.
+Importantly, in contrast to all prior works that train the reference network (initialized from a generic T2I backbone), we keep it frozen, as we found its identity-tailored weights (initialized from Arc2Face) sufficient to capture the reference appearance without further tuning.
+Our reference network, thus, introduces no additional memory (shared weights with the spatial layers of the denoising UNet), whereas competing works inherently use different checkpoints for the two networks.
+Overall, our model remains significantly more efficient than recent DiT baselines (10× faster).